AprilSylph/XKit-Rewritten/docs/Chapter 4.1 - Feature metadata.md

 #### `"preferences"`: \<preference name\>: `"src"`
 - Type: String
-- Required: Yes, if `type` is `"iframe"`
+- Required: Yes, if `type` is `"iframe"` or `"component"`

-For `"iframe"`-type preferences, a relative address to be embedded in the feature's preference list.
+For `"iframe"`-type preferences, a URL relative to `src/` pointing to a webpage to be embedded in the feature's preference list.

+For `"component"`-type preferences, a URL relative to `src/` pointing to a module file for a Web Component to be rendered in the feature's preference list.
+This module file's default export must be a function which returns an instance of the Web Component via `document.createElement()`.

 Unused for other preference types.

 #### `"preferences"`: \<preference name\>: `"default"`
 - Type: Any
-- Required: Yes, unless `type` is `"iframe"`
+- Required: Yes, unless `type` is `"iframe"` or `"component"`

 Default value of the preference to display to the user.